 The Board shall no later than 7 (seven) Business Days after the end of each month submit to the Shareholder a statement on the state of the current Annual Budget reflecting actual earnings and expenditure for that month and for the financial year up to the end of that month.

-The draft annual budget of the Company shall be considered by the Group Technical Budget Forum chaired by the Parent Municipality Chief Financial Officer and the Budget, IDP and Performance Steering Committee chaired by the responsible Member of the Mayoral Committee prior to final consideration by Board and approval by the Shareholder.
+The draft Annual Budget of the Company shall be considered by the Group Technical Budget Forum chaired by the Parent Municipality’s Chief Financial Officer and the Budget, IDP and Performance Steering Committee chaired by the responsible Member of the Mayoral Committee prior to final consideration by the Board and approval by the Shareholder.

 SHAREHOLDER ROLE AND RESPONSIBILITIES